Using HyperQueue and local disk to process many small files efficiently

 hq task info <hqjobid> <hqtaskid>

-☝🏻 Remember to load the hyperqueue module before running the commands above from the terminal, otherwise you will get an error message that the command hq is not found.
+☝🏻 Remember to load the hyperqueue module before running the commands above from the terminal, otherwise you will get an error message -bash: hq: command not found.

-☝🏻 Also note that these commands are available only after your job starts running.
+☝🏻 Also note that these commands are available only after your job has started running.

 💬 To get a report of how your jobs/tasks completed and spot possible failures, you could also run one of these commands in your batch script and redirect the output to a file before shutting down the server.